codewithdann0/codewithdann0/README.md

 </p>

 ---
+### ⚡ Fun Fact:
+"Do what you love, love what you do." — Steve Jobs
 ## 🛠 About Me
 - 🔭 **Currently working on**: Laravel projects
 - 🌱 **Expanding my skills in**: Next.js, React Native